magemojo/mmstrace/README.md

 Jackie Angus

-Autoblocks IPs & carts from carding attacks as a cron.
-Could also change the sed variable to match a different attack pattern from nginx logs.
+Autoblocks IPs & carts from carding attacks and/or TOR exit nodes as a crondepending on options you choose.
 Will not work at other hosts.

 Download to /srv/mmautoban/